 LH Learning Hour Content Learning Objective Goal Title Fine Learning Objective Description 1 Context description An understanding of the importance of defining and mediating the context You understand the meaning of context (time, role, task, place).
 You can describe the contribution of a context description in a meeting.
 You understand how a defined context helps you as a leader to carry out the planned meeting.
 You can make your own context description in relation to a specific network session.
 You can reflect on the importance of a context description in the role of facilitator.
-2 Purpose and Goals An increased ability to define purpose and goals that contribute to keeping a flow between meetings You understand the contribution of a defined purpose in a meeting.
-You understand the contribution of defining goals for a meeting.
-You understand how purposes and goals contribute to keeping "the red thread" between meetings.
-You can formulate a purpose and goals for a meeting.
+2 Purpose and Goals An increased ability to define purpose and goals that contribute to keeping a flow between meetings You understand the contribution of a defined purpose.
+You can formulate purpose and goals for a meeting.
+You understand how purposes and goals contribute to maintain the connection thought between meetings You can formulate your own purpose and goals in a network session.
 You can reflect on the importance of purposes and goals in the role of facilitator.
 3 Structure An understanding of the importance of structure for successful meetings You understand the meaning of structure in a meeting.
 You understand the meaning of structure in relation to networking.
-You can give examples of how to use a "joint action" in a meeting.
+You can give examples on how to use a "joint action" in a meeting.
 You can give examples on how to make a "beautiful ending" in a meeting.
 You can reflect on the importance of structure in relation to the role as facilitator.
-4 Relationships An understanding of the importance of relationships for successful meetings You understand how structure, content and relationships affect meetings.
-You can give examples on how you as a leader can strengthen the relationships between participants.
-You can describe how "joint actions" and "beautiful endings" can strengthen relationships.
-You can reflect on the connection between relationships and trust.
-You can reflect upon relationships in your role as facilitator.
-5 Content An increased ability to choose and supply the participants with relevant contents during the meetings You can describe different ways to choose content to reach the participants.
-You can reflect on the balance between providing new information and time to reflect.
-You can describe how structure and relationships can be used to make the contents useful for the participants.
+4 Relations An understanding of the importance of relations for successful meetings You understand how structure, content and relationships affect meetings.
+You can give examples on how you as a leader can strengthen relations between participants.
+You can describe how "joint actions" and "beautiful endings" can strengthen relations.
+You can reflect on the connection between relations and trust.
+You can reflect upon relations in your role as facilitator.
+5 Clarity An increased ability to choose and supply the participants with essential contents during the networking sessions You can describe different ways to choose content in order to reach the participants.
+You can reflect on the balance between new information and revision.
+You can describe how structure and relations can be used in order to make the contents useful for the participants.
 You can give examples on how a leader can create engagement of a content.
-You can reflect from a meta-perspective on the course contents in relation to your role as facilitator.
+You can reflect on the course contents in relation to your role as facilitator.